StefH/GraphQL.EntityFrameworkCore.DynamicLinq/README.md

 1. Use the `IQueryArgumentInfoListBuilder` to build all possible arguments based on the fields from the GraphQL type (e.g. `RoomType`)
 2. Optionally exclude some properties which should not be searchable
-3. Optionally add support for OrderBy
+3. Optionally add support for OrderBy (argument-name will be `OrderBy`)
+4. Optionally add support for Paging (argument-names will be `Page` and `PageSize`)
-4. Call the `.ToQueryArguments()` to craete a new `QueryArguments`.
+5. Call the `.ToQueryArguments()` to craete a new `QueryArguments`.
-5. Call the `ApplyQueryArguments` extension method to apply the seacrh criteria and optionally the OrderBy
+6. Call the `ApplyQueryArguments` extension method to apply the seacrh criteria and optionally the OrderBy

 ### Example
 See example projec: [examples/MyHotel](https://github.com/StefH/GraphQL.EntityFrameworkCore.DynamicLinq/tree/master/examples/MyHotel) for more details.